 Core Clock: 1,480MHz | Memory: 11GB GDDR5X | Memory Clock: 11GHz | Power Connectors: 1 x 6-pin; 1 x 8-pin | Power Draw: 250W | Outputs: 3 x DisplayPort 1.4, 1 x HDMI 2.0

-The Nvidia GTX 1080 Ti remains one of the most powerful graphics cards in the world, and is our recommendation as the best graphics card for 4K gaming.
-However, as a mining GPU, it is also an excellent choice, but there are a few considerations that prevent it being higher up this list.
-First of all, it's still an expensive GPU, and the power consumption is high compared to other cards.
-This means the return on your investment is less, and will take longer to cover your costs.
-If you don't mind splashing out on this GPU (or you're going to also use it to play games with), then you'll be very happy with the results, especially as with a bit of tweaking you can get a hash rate of 32 mh/s.
+Until either Volta or Turing comes along to replace it, the Nvidia GTX remains and will remain one of the most powerful graphics cards available in 2018.
+However, as good as it is a gaming GPU, it’s also an excellent mining GPU, but there are a few issues that stop it from ascending to the top of this list.
+For instance, it’s an extremely expensive GPU, and it draws more power compared to its competition.
+This means you’ll be getting less of a return on your investment, and it’ll take a while longer to cover your costs.
+However, if you don’t mind spending the extra cash for this GPU, (or if you want to game with the best graphics card around), then you’ll be happy with the results, as if you do a bit of tweaking you can reach a hash rate of 32 mh/s.

 6. Nvidia GTX 1070 Ti